openmainframeproject/tersedecompress-testdata/tests/README.md

 This test data is based on the [Canterbury Corpus](https://corpus.canterbury.ac.nz/) data for evaluating lossless compression methods.
 It contains a variety of data including data designed to be problematic for compression algorithms.
 It should be a good test for TerseDecompress.

-Due to large files in this repository **Git LFS** is required to check it out.

 Data was transferred to z/OS using FTP into FB and/or VB format.
 The resulting uncompressed datasets were downloaded using FTP.
 Output from TerseDecompress is expected to match the result of downloading the dataset using FTP.

 Datasets were compressed using both PACK and SPACK formats for testing with TerseDecompress.